Post Breakup Stages: What to Expect and How to Move Forward

 -

-You're mourning the future you imagined.
-It's not just about losing her—it's about losing the life you thought you'd have together.
+You are grieving not only the relationship but also the future you envisioned.
+It’s not solely about losing her—it’s about mourning the life you dreamed of building together.

 How to Move Forward: